manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-1.md

 # Part 1: Introduction to JavaScript

+## JavaScript and TypeScript

 This tutorial teaches its readers how to build software applications with the programming language TypeScript.

-And yet, it begins by introducing the reader to a different programming language: JavaScript.
+And yet, it begins by introducing a different programming language: JavaScript.

 One builds on the other.
 Ultimately, the code that is executed when your applications run is JavaScript code.
-And there is nothing wrong with writing your applications with JavaScript code directly — and actually, this is what we will do in the first part of this tutorial.
+And there is nothing wrong with writing your applications with JavaScript code directly — and actually, this is what we will do in the first few parts of this tutorial.

 But there are very good reasons to then take the next step and write your applications with TypeScript code instead — and have your computer translate your TypeScript code into JavaScript code before it is executed.